emfcamp/badge-2024-documentation/docs/using-the-badge/end-user-manual.md

+---
-# Tildagon End User Manual
+title: Tildagon End User Manual
+weight: 1
+---

 ![A hexagonal camp badge, with three smaller hexagonal PCBs containing breakout pins peaking out from the edges, and a screen showing